Booking Your First Bali Holiday And Handy Tips On How To Get It Right The First Time.

 Shoes of all shapes and sizes for both sexes are plentiful in Bali so you don’t need to overpack in this regard because the temptation to buy shoes at crazy prices, will be too great.
 However, having said that the ladies could consider including thongs, joggers, sandals and a pair of dress shoes.
 Gents mainly require thongs, joggers and one pair of smart casual shoes.

 It is a good idea to know the weight of your luggage before you arrive at the airport.
 Your bathroom scales should suffice.
 Luggage allowance for economy passengers on the local scene from Australia can vary from 15kg/20kg(optional) with Air Asia, 20kg with Garuda, Virgin, 20kg Jet Star.
 No doubt all other airlines travelling to Bali via Bangkok, Hong Kong and Singapore will have similar allowances.
 Airlines are strict on this issue and will charge you accordingly for excess weight.

 Remember, the benefit of travelling light to Bali if you can discipline yourself to this, is obviously more room for all of your shopping on your return home.
 Bye the way, carry on luggage is also watched carefully so be aware.

-I would like you to consider the following for your own safety as well as consideration for your family.
+I advise you to consider the following for your own safety, as well as consideration for your family.
 Register your intended trip with smartraveller.gov.au.

 The benefit of becoming a free member of Smartraveller is your registered known whereabouts in Bali should the government be alerted to something untoward is likely to occur i.e tsunami, earthquake or terrorism.
 In this event, smartraveller will have your Bali address and phone details to give you advance warning and help get you out of the area as soon as possible if something was about to happen.
 In addition to this, you will also receive emails in the future warning you of whether it is safe or not for travel to Bali/Indonesia.